nuuuwan/lk_law/data/doc/bills/2022-11-04-recovery-of-possession-of-premis-cbae56e2/README.summary.md

-# 📄  Recovery of Possession of Premises given on Lease - GS

-Bill published on **2022-11-04**.

 - **Purpose of the Bill**:
   - Establish procedures for recovering possession of leased premises.
   - Regulate recovery of arrears of lease rentals, service charges, and liquidated damages.